 of a contract, a premature deletion of the data is only possible as far

 as contractual or statutory obligations do not prevent a deletion.

 5. Newsletter / Sending marketing information

-Our Website offers the possibility to subscribe to a free newsletter.
+Our Website may offer the possibility to subscribe to a free newsletter.
 When registering for the newsletter, the data from the entered into the screen will be transmitted to us accordingly.
 In doing so, we collect your e-mail address.

 In addition, the following technical access data is stored when subscribing to the newsletter: date and time of the newsletter registration (opt-in) as well as your IP address.

 To enable you to receive our e-mail newsletter, we also carry out the so-called double opt-in procedure for identification and verification purposes and store the data we receive in this regard (date and time of newsletter activation (double opt-in) as well as your IP address).
 You may of course object to the newsletter being sent to you at any time and revoke your consent for the future in whole or in part by notifying us accordingly, in particular by clicking on the link provided in the newsletter and unsubscribing or by sending an e-mail to firstname.lastname@example.org.

 In addition, you may also receive our newsletter or further marketing information as a participant in our competition.
 If we receive your e-mail address in connection with the conclusion of the contract and the provision of our services and you have not objected to this, we reserve the right to send you information on future competitions or similar products of our Foundation by e-mail on a regular basis.
 You can of course object to this use of your e-mail address at any time by notifying us accordingly, in particular by clicking on the link provided in the newsletter and unsubscribing or by sending an e-mail to email@example.com without incurring any costs other than the transmission costs according to the basic tariffs.